 Incoming auxiliary inputs, auxiliary outputs and relay outputs cables should be connected to the relevant connector block terminals on the Main Control PCB.
-If screened cables have been used, all screens should be adequately insulated and connected between the nut and washers on the base earth distribution post (see below) using eyed crimp connectors (as per the detector and sounder circuit examples shown in figure 11).
+If screened cables have been used, all screens should be adequately insulated and connected between the nut and washers on the base earth distribution post (see below) using eyed crimp connectors (as per the zone circuit and conventional sounder circuit examples shown in figure 11).